-Whether you receive your permission as a BRP or as an eVisa, you should receive a decision letter with it.
+When you receive confirmation of your permission, you should also receive a decision letter.
 This should normally be sent via email.
 It is important that you keep this somewhere safe as it is proof of your grant of permission, and carries details of the conditions of your permission.

 If you are changing institution and your new institution is a Probationary Sponsor, they will need to see your new permission to stay before you can enrol on your new course.
 They should tell you the latest date that you will be allowed to enrol on your course.
 This date might have been included in your CAS statement.
 Since standard applications can take many weeks to be decided, you might need to make a priority or a super priority application in order to obtain your new permission to stay before this latest enrolment date.

-As soon as you receive your new Student permission, you must check that all the information on it is correct, including:
+As soon as you receive your new Student eVisa, you must check that all the information shown is correct, including:

 - Your name and date of birth.

-Contact an international student adviser at your Student sponsor as soon as you receive your status if you think you have been given the incorrect length of permission or the incorrect conditions.
+Contact an international student adviser at your Student sponsor as soon as you receive your status if you think there are any mistakes.

 Your permission to stay will start when the Home Office grant your Student permission.
 This means that you must comply with all the conditions attached to your immigration permission as a student on the Student route from the date on which the Home Office informs you that your application has been successful.